leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 This class is quite simple, it only contains a list of TestRegister records, created specifically to store the previous simulation data.
 Other than supporting JSON serialization and deserialization it also has methods to see the full or a part of the history in the command line.\
 Some data saved in the history are: number of questions, correct answers, wrong questions, used time / available time, etc.

-##### Timer functionality

-The timer functionality was implemented to give a duration to the tests' simulation.
-Each simulation is set to a duration of 30 minutes and the remaining time is displayed every time the user answers to a question.
-This way, the remaining time is continuously updated.
-When the remaining time reaches zero or the user ends the test through the command 'terminate', both the test and the timer are stopped.

 ##### Command Handling

 The Exam Simulation Program is based on the interaction between the user and the program itself via command-line inputs.
 The command handling process ensures that the inputs are interpreted and the actions executed.